RobustSleepNet: Transfer learning for automated sleep staging at scale: Experiments and evaluation

-The results of RobustSleepNet and from the literature for the three settings are reported in Tab. \ref{tab:main_table}.
+We report the results of RobustSleepNet and from the literature for the three settings in Tab. \ref{tab:main_table}.
 In the LFS setting, RobustSleepNet performs well on most datasets.
-It performs on par with recent models from the literature when available \cite{SeqSleepNet}\cite{guillot2019dreem}\cite{supratak2017deepsleepnet}.
+It performs on par with recent models from the literature \cite{SeqSleepNet}\cite{guillot2019dreem}\cite{phan2021xsleepnet}\cite{supratak2017deepsleepnet} .
 The FT setting provides an average 2.5\% relative increase of macro F1 when compared to the LFS setting.
-In this setting, RobustSleepNet outperforms other methods from the literature on all the datasets except on MASS SS3 where DeepSleepNet has a slightly higher F1.
+In this setting, RobustSleepNet outperforms other methods from the literature on all the datasets except on MASS SS3 and SHHS.
+On SS3, DeepSleepNet has a slightly higher F1 while XSleepNet has a higher F1 on SHHS (but is only evaluated on 30\% of the subjects).
 The FT setting also provides a 5.1\% relative F1 increase compared to DT.
-The improvement is higher on CAP, MROS, MESA, and SHHS and smaller on DODH, SC39, and ST.
+The improvement is more significant on CAP, MrOS, MESA, and SHHS and more minor on DOD-H, SC39, and ST.

 In the DT setting, RobustSleepNet performs much better than previous attempts from the literature.
-Interestingly, it outperforms the LFS F1 on DODH, SC39, and ST. It also reaches the same level of performance as in the LFS setting on DODO and MASS SS1.
-On MROS, MESA, and SHHS, it has a 3\% to 4\% lower accuracy.
-On CAP the F1 drop by 7 \% between LFS and DT.
+Interestingly, it outperforms the LFS F1 on DOD-H, SC39, and ST. It also reaches the same level of performance as in the LFS setting on DOD-O and MASS SS1.
+On MrOS, MESA, and SHHS, it has a 3\% to 4\% lower accuracy.
+On CAP, the F1 drop by 7\% between LFS and DT.